im-tomu/fomu-workshop/docs/migen.rst

 “Hello world!” - Blink a LED
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-FIXME: Add the Migen and LiteX equivalent for the Verilog above.
+Migen is an HDL embedded in Python.
+The verilog examples (in directory ``verilog``) can also be written using Migen; an implementation is provided in directory ``migen``.

+To try them out, go to the ``migen`` directory and execute ``blink.py`` or ``blink-expanded.py`` respectively (before, ensure that you have set the ``FOMU_REV`` environment variable correctly).
+This will create a ``build`` directory with a ``top.bin`` file.

+Using ``dfu-util -D build/top.bin``, it can be loaded onto the Fomu and should work identically as the corresponding verilog example.

 Wishbone Bus
 ^^^^^^^^^^^^

-Migen is an HDL embedded in Python, and LiteX provides us with a Wishbone abstraction layer.
+LiteX provides us with a Wishbone abstraction layer.
 There really is no reason we need to include a CPU with our design, but we can still reuse the USB Wishbone bridge in order to write HDL code.

 We can use ``DummyUsb`` to respond to USB requests and bridge USB to Wishbone, and rely on LiteX to generate registers and wire them to